Addressing a Gambling Problem

 Types of Gambling Addiction Recovery

-There are four types of addiction recovery, but only three that apply to gambling addiction.
+There are four types of recovery that pertain to addiction.

 Complete Abstinence - When the gambler abstains from all types and forms of gambling activity, to include all forms of bidding and betting where money is involved.
 Some gamblers who choose this type of recovery also choose not to bet in any capacity; even when money isn't involved.
 For example, I bet you a coffee the Patriots will win the Superbowl.